PsyTeachR/ads-v1/docs/06-joins.md

 ## Set-up

 First, create a new project for the work we'll do in this chapter named <code class='path'>06-relations</code>.
-Second, open and save and new R Markdown document named `relations`.Rmd\`, delete the welcome text and load the required packages for this chapter.
+Second, open and save a new R Markdown document named `relations.Rmd`, delete the welcome text, and load the required packages for this chapter.

 <div class='verbatim'><pre class='sourceCode r'><code class='sourceCode R'>&#96;&#96;&#96;{r setup, include=FALSE}</code></pre>